zer2/Fantasy-Basketball--in-progress-/readme.md

 \frac{1}{2}\left[9 + \frac{2}{\sqrt{23 \pi}} * \sum_c Z_{p,c} \right]
 $$

 We can see that the expected number of category victories is directly proportional to the sum of the unchosen player's Z-scores.
-This tells us that the higher a player's total Z-score is, the better they are for fantasy, at least under the assumptions we have made.
-That's a decemt case for using Z-scores!
+This tells us that the higher a player's total Z-score is, the better they are for Rotisserie, at least under the assumptions we have made

 ## 3. Modifying assumptions for Head-to-Head

-Let's look into the optimal metric for "Head-to-Head: Each Category."
+Next we optimize for "Head-to-Head: Each Category."
 It is much simpler to analyze than the other head-to-head format, "Most Categories"

 We can re-use most of the proof from the last section, except that there is one crucial difference.
 Where we could fairly assume that players would perform at their long-term means for the week in Rotisserie, the same assumption cannot necessarily be made for head-to-head formats.
 We don't know what weekly performances are going to be, so we should be sampling them in addition to randomly sampling players.

+If this feels unintuitive to you, consider the following two scenarios
+- Your opponent has one of Jayson Tatum, Joel Embiid, or Luka Doncic.
+Tatum will score $60$, Embiid will score $70$, and Doncic will score $80$
+- Your opponent has Joel Embiid.
+He will score either $60$, $70$, or $80$ points this week

+From the perspective of trying to win a head-to-head match, these two scenarios are exactly the same!
+It stands to reason that if we are sampling players, we should be sampling their performances too

 Below, see how metrics for blocks change when we do so